NegatioN/BattleRiteStats/_characters/ulric.md

       name: Divine Protection
       type: mixed
     - color: grey
-      description: Smite projectiles inflict a 35 Snare for 1.
+      description: Activating Smite grants a Shield.
+It absorbs up to 14 damage for 3.
       icon: 6892bf3a45c0ad042b495a385cb5604f
-      name: Holy Shackles
+      name: Halo
       type: mixed
     - color: grey
       description: Condemn cooldown is reduced by 3 and hits refresh the cooldown